django-cms/django-cms/cms/docs/installation.md

 		('en', gettext('English')),
 	)

-urls.py
+`urls.py`
 -------

-In your main urls.py add the following line at the **END** of the urlpatterns:
+In your main `urls.py` add the following line at the **end** of the `urlpatterns` definition:

     urlpatterns = patterns('',
         url(r'^admin/', include(admin.site.urls)),
-		...
+        # ...
-		...
+        # ...
         url(r'^', include('cms.urls')),
     )

 Other settings
 --------------

-For a list of all settings that can be overridden in your settings.py have a look at cms/settings.py.
+For a list of all settings that can be overridden in your `settings.py` file have a look at `cms/settings.py`.

-More information is available in the docs folder: [cms/docs/](http://github.com/digi604/django-cms-2.0/tree/master/cms/docs) or have a look at the example project.
+More information is available in the docs folder: [cms/docs/](http://github.com/digi604/django-cms-2.0/tree/master/cms/docs) You may also want to have a look at the example project to see what settings it uses.

 Media Files
 -----------

 **ATTENTION:**

-If you don't use something like [django-appmedia](http://code.google.com/p/django-appmedia/) be sure that you copy the cms/media/cms/ folder into your static files folder.
+If you don't use something like [django-appmedia](http://code.google.com/p/django-appmedia/) be sure to copy the `cms/media/cms/` folder into your media directory or make a symbolic link as appropriate.

 Troubleshooting: